richarah/hloc/README.md

 Work in progress.
 Major changes may occur at any time.

+#### What's this?

+The program consists of three main components:
+- Calibration pipeline, figures out camera parameters
+- Photogrammetry pipeline, localises where the cameras are in relation to each other in 3D space
+- Detection pipeline.
+2D plane sensing for low-latency object detection & tracking

 #### Demos (TBD)

 - SLAM from single moving viewport (sousveillance or FPV drone footage).
 Realtime if possible